RunestoneInteractive/RunestoneServer/README.rst

     brew install freetype

+When you install **postgresql** make sure you follow the instructions at the end of the install for getting the server started.
+On a mac you can ignore the additional configuration instructions for postgres given below.
+For a recent homebrew just do ``brew services start postgresql`` to start the postgres database server.
+Your user will already be configured as an administrative user.

 There are a couple of prerequisites you need to satisfy before you can build and use this eBook.
 The easiest/recommended way is to use `pip <http://www.pip-installer.org/en/latest/>`_.